 - Positive thoughts improve the quality of life.

-- Positive thoughts help us stay focused amid stress and struggles.
+- Thoughts of positivity help us stay focused amid stress and struggles.

 - Positive thoughts help prevent relapse.